BrianGilmanGSA/sam-web-design-standards/README.md

     └── stylesheets/
 ```

-`require('uswds')` will load all of the Draft U.S. Web Design Standard's JavaScript onto the page.
-The `uswds` module itself does not export anything.
+`require('samwds')` will load all of the Draft SAM Web Design Standard's JavaScript onto the page.
+The `samwds` module itself does not export anything.

 The main Sass (SCSS) source file is here: